 The size of the class is determined by the number of applicants and welding booths available.
 Each class will run for 280, 400, 900, or 1300 consecutive hours.
-The maximum student to teacher ratio is 20:1.
+The maximum student to teacher ratio is 20:1 for the welding lab and 40:1 in the classroom.
 It is mandatory for students to attend orientation before the class starts.
 If a student is unable to attend orientation, the student must start on the next start date.
 If a student wishes to withdraw from the welding class, he or she should meet with a school administrator.